ZEISS-PiWeb/PiWeb-Api/_pages/0122-restapi-dataservice-configuration.md

 {% assign linkId="configurationEndpointDelete2" %}
 {% assign method="DELETE" %}
 {% assign endpoint="/configuration/:entityType/:attributesIdList" %}
-{% assign summary="Deletes the attribute(s) in :attributedIdList for :entityType" %}
+{% assign summary="Deletes the attributes in :attributedIdList for :entityType" %}
-{% assign description="Deletes the attribute definitions identified by the list of attribute definition ids for the given :entityType.
-If the list of attribute definition ids is empty, all attributes for the given :entityType are deleted." %}
+{% assign description="Deletes all attribute definitions of which the id is in the `:attributeIdList` for the specified `:entityType`.
+If `:attributeIdList` is not specified, the request deletes all attributes of the `:entityType`." %}
-{% assign exampleCaption="Delete the part attributes with the keys 1001 and 1002" %}
+{% assign exampleCaption="Delete the part attributes with the keys *1001* and *1002*" %}

 {% capture jsonrequest %}
 {% highlight http %}